InaccessibleCardinal/some-comps/day-three.md

 }
 ```
+Repeatedly setting state like this is a bad idea.
+React does try to batch your changes, and the way it works differs depending on the version of the library you are using, but rather than relying on react to clean up after you, it's usually best to try to meet react halfway by batching your own changes.

 **.finally**

-The following might be useful as an alternative:
+The following might be useful as an alternative, which also works if your component *requires each piece of data*:
 ```
 componentDidMount() {
     let updates = {};